 The main cannabinoid receptors involved in potentially managing ulcerative colitis (UC) symptoms are the CB1 and CB2 receptors.
 These are believed to help create the brain-gut connection.
 CB1 receptors affect the brain and can help relieve anxiety and other psychological components of pain (1).
 They can be influenced by cannabis to help calm nausea and vomiting, slow intestinal emptying, increase appetite, and reduce pain and intestinal secretions (12).

-When it comes to treating ulcerative colitis, vaping or smoking medical marijuana is technically the most efficient method of use because it is easier to dose and titrate over taking edibles (1).
-Cannabis edibles take longer to digest and may have a delayed effect for symptom treatment.
-Inhaled cannabis may not be suitable for all, while carrying potential long-term health risks.
+When it comes to treating ulcerative colitis, vaping or smoking medical marijuana is technically the most efficient method of use because it is easier to dose and titrate than taking edibles (1).
+Cannabis edibles take longer to digest and may have a delayed effect on symptom treatment.
+Inhaled cannabis may not be suitable for all while carrying potential long-term health risks.
 Also, the effects of cannabis edibles last longer without the need for smoking or vaping.